iampi31415/iampi31415.github.io/README.md

     - Now you've a copy of the website
     - Click `index.hmtl` to open it.

 - Go to the book URL <https://iampi31415.github.io>

     - Click "Print" icon at the top right corner
     - Then save it as `PDF` format.

+- It can also be built locally with.
+This requires:
+    1. Clone repo
+        ```bash
+        git clone https://github.com/iampi31415/iampi31415.github.io learn_embed
+        ```
+    2. Run `cargo install mdbook@0.5.1`
+    3. Access `learn_embed/book/`.
+    4. Then `mdbook serve --open` to build and serve.

 ## License